-The Academic Testing Center (ATC) offers proctoring for:
+The Course Exam Center (CEC) offers proctoring for:

 - Make-up testing for students who miss an exam date